 - Daily Prayer – we recommend using one or more of the daily prayer forms in our Daily Prayer Guide.
 If you are already regularly using these resources, you might consider adding the Self-examination Prayer.

 - Regular Spiritual Reading – Each year we encourage everyone to read a particular book.
-In 2015 it was Take This Bread, by Sara Miles.

 - Personal Discernment Reflections – we encourage everyone to spend time reflecting on God’s call on their lives in relation to the things expressed in the three documents.